GregariousMammal/Main-Site/_posts/2014-10-27-creating-your-first-site-with-drupal-8.md

 I did get a lot of unusual errors, most of which could be fixed through file and database cache clears, but they weren&rsquo;t always clear as to the reason.&nbsp;

 <span style="line-height: 1.538em;">If you move or rename the location of your site, you will find that Drupal 8&rsquo;s new Configuration Management features might cause your entire site to break as it can no longer find the locations for the configuration files it expects.
-So make sure you change the paths in the site&rsquo;s settings file.</span>
+So make sure you change the paths in the site&rsquo;s settings file.

 There is also an error that may or may not occur if you update Drupal 8 core.
 Somewhere along the way, the &lsquo;classy&rsquo; theme became the base theme for many other themes and if it&rsquo;s not enabled before the upgrade, your site will break.
 I found by commenting out certain lines in core I could get things working sufficiently that I could enable it, uncomment the lines and get back to normality.<h2>&nbsp;</h2><h2 id="conclusion-notreadyforlivesites">Conclusion - Not Ready for Live Sites</h2>